ssilverman/QNEthernet/README.md

 * Ethernet `loop()` is called from `yield()`.
 The functions that wait for timeouts rely on this.
 This also means that you must use `delay` or `yield()` when waiting on conditions; waiting without calling these functions will cause the TCP/IP stack to never refresh.
+Note that many of the I/O functions call `yield()` so that there's less burden on the calling code.
 * `EthernetServer` write functions always return the write size requested.
 This is because different clients may behave differently.
 * The examples in https://www.arduino.cc/en/Reference/EthernetServerAccept and